This recipe is sponsored by EZ Tofu Press. All opinions are 100% my own.

 Arrange the mushrooms in a single layer on a lined baking sheet.
 Bake them at 400F for 15-18 minutes, until the tops are nice and golden.

-They will release a bit of liquid during cooking, and that’s totally normal.
+Even after you press the tofu, the stuffed mushrooms will release a bit of liquid during cooking.
+That’s totally normal.
 If you don’t want liquid on your serving plate, just blot each one with a clean kitchen towel or paper towel as you transfer to your serving plate.

 Vegan Stuffed Mushrooms with Homemade Tofu Ricotta